$1.70 EPS Expected for Mid-America Apartment Communities, Inc. (NYSE:MAA) This Quarter

-Equities analysts expect Mid-America Apartment Communities, Inc. (NYSE:MAA) to post earnings of $1.70 per share for the current quarter, according to Zacks.
+Equities analysts expect Mid-America Apartment Communities, Inc. (NYSE:MAA) to report earnings of $1.70 per share for the current fiscal quarter, according to Zacks Investment Research.
 Four analysts have provided estimates for Mid-America Apartment Communities’ earnings, with the highest EPS estimate coming in at $1.74 and the lowest estimate coming in at $1.69.
-Mid-America Apartment Communities posted earnings per share of $1.57 in the same quarter last year, which would suggest a positive year over year growth rate of 8.3%.
-The company is expected to report its next earnings report on Wednesday, October 27th.
+Mid-America Apartment Communities reported earnings of $1.57 per share in the same quarter last year, which would indicate a positive year over year growth rate of 8.3%.
+The company is expected to report its next earnings results on Wednesday, October 27th.

-According to Zacks, analysts expect that Mid-America Apartment Communities will report full-year earnings of $6.82 per share for the current year, with EPS estimates ranging from $6.77 to $6.92.
-For the next fiscal year, analysts anticipate that the business will report earnings of $7.26 per share, with EPS estimates ranging from $6.82 to $7.60.
-Zacks’ EPS averages are an average based on a survey of sell-side research analysts that that provide coverage for Mid-America Apartment Communities.
+According to Zacks, analysts expect that Mid-America Apartment Communities will report full-year earnings of $6.82 per share for the current financial year, with EPS estimates ranging from $6.77 to $6.92.
+For the next year, analysts forecast that the company will report earnings of $7.26 per share, with EPS estimates ranging from $6.82 to $7.60.
+Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research firms that cover Mid-America Apartment Communities.

-Mid-America Apartment Communities (NYSE:MAA) last issued its quarterly earnings data on Tuesday, July 27th.
-The real estate investment trust reported $0.70 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.64 by ($0.94).
+Mid-America Apartment Communities (NYSE:MAA) last released its quarterly earnings data on Tuesday, July 27th.
+The real estate investment trust reported $0.70 EPS for the quarter, missing the consensus estimate of $1.64 by ($0.94).
 Mid-America Apartment Communities had a return on equity of 6.66% and a net margin of 23.81%.

+In related news, Director David P. Stockert sold 3,500 shares of the business’s stock in a transaction that occurred on Friday, September 3rd.
+The stock was sold at an average price of $195.00, for a total value of $682,500.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+1.39% of the stock is currently owned by insiders.

+A number of large investors have recently added to or reduced their stakes in MAA.
+Vanguard Group Inc. increased its position in shares of Mid-America Apartment Communities by 0.4% during the 2nd quarter.
+Vanguard Group Inc. now owns 18,448,214 shares of the real estate investment trust’s stock valued at $3,107,048,000 after purchasing an additional 71,358 shares during the last quarter.
+FMR LLC lifted its holdings in shares of Mid-America Apartment Communities by 5.7% in the 2nd quarter.
+FMR LLC now owns 6,849,098 shares of the real estate investment trust’s stock worth $1,153,524,000 after buying an additional 370,933 shares during the period.
+State Street Corp lifted its holdings in shares of Mid-America Apartment Communities by 1.1% in the 2nd quarter.
+State Street Corp now owns 6,579,834 shares of the real estate investment trust’s stock worth $1,108,176,000 after buying an additional 74,252 shares during the period.
+JPMorgan Chase & Co. lifted its holdings in shares of Mid-America Apartment Communities by 27.2% in the 1st quarter.
+JPMorgan Chase & Co. now owns 4,370,269 shares of the real estate investment trust’s stock worth $630,891,000 after buying an additional 934,847 shares during the period.
+Finally, Invesco Ltd. lifted its holdings in shares of Mid-America Apartment Communities by 66.2% in the 2nd quarter.
+Invesco Ltd. now owns 3,114,700 shares of the real estate investment trust’s stock worth $524,578,000 after buying an additional 1,240,477 shares during the period.
+90.52% of the stock is currently owned by institutional investors and hedge funds.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Wednesday, September 15th will be issued a $1.0625 dividend.
-This is a positive change from Mid-America Apartment Communities’s previous quarterly dividend of $1.03.
-The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $4.25 dividend on an annualized basis and a dividend yield of 2.30%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
+Investors of record on Friday, October 15th will be issued a $1.025 dividend.
+The ex-dividend date of this dividend is Thursday, October 14th.
+This represents a $4.10 dividend on an annualized basis and a yield of 2.17%.
 Mid-America Apartment Communities’s dividend payout ratio is presently 63.76%.

-In other news, Director David P. Stockert sold 3,500 shares of the business’s stock in a transaction dated Friday, September 3rd.
-The stock was sold at an average price of $195.00, for a total value of $682,500.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 1.39% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Parametric Portfolio Associates LLC increased its position in Mid-America Apartment Communities by 8.0% during the second quarter.
-Parametric Portfolio Associates LLC now owns 495,899 shares of the real estate investment trust’s stock valued at $83,519,000 after acquiring an additional 36,685 shares during the last quarter.
-B. Metzler seel.
-Sohn & Co.
-Holding AG grew its stake in shares of Mid-America Apartment Communities by 6.0% during the 2nd quarter.
-B. Metzler seel.
-Sohn & Co.
-Holding AG now owns 5,516 shares of the real estate investment trust’s stock valued at $929,000 after acquiring an additional 314 shares during the period.
-Comerica Bank increased its holdings in Mid-America Apartment Communities by 8.1% in the 2nd quarter.
-Comerica Bank now owns 36,367 shares of the real estate investment trust’s stock worth $6,847,000 after acquiring an additional 2,721 shares in the last quarter.
-Morgan Stanley raised its stake in Mid-America Apartment Communities by 162.0% during the 2nd quarter.
-Morgan Stanley now owns 430,122 shares of the real estate investment trust’s stock worth $72,441,000 after acquiring an additional 265,978 shares during the period.
-Finally, Colony Group LLC bought a new position in shares of Mid-America Apartment Communities during the 2nd quarter valued at about $228,000.
-90.52% of the stock is currently owned by hedge funds and other institutional investors.

 Mid-America Apartment Communities, Inc is a real estate investment trust.
 The firm engages in the operation, acquisition and development of apartment communities.
 It operates through the following segments: Same Store Communities and Non-Same Store and Other.
 The Same Store Communities segment focuses on communities that the company has owned.